This variant is currently sold out

 Archivally printed on 310gsm 100% matte cotton rag.

-This item is available unframed, and can also be framed for Australian customers only.
+This item is available unframed, and can also be framed for Australian customers.

 Please note this product is printed to order so allow time for delivery.
 This item is shipped from Melbourne